pecodigos/bash-auto-setup/README.md

 ## BASH AUTO COMMAND LINE EXECUTE

 I made this simple program so it can help me whenever I need to make a fresh linux install.
-I have a file with a lot of bash commands I do in a fresh install.
+I have a file with a lot of bash commands I do in a fresh installation.

 For example:
 ```bash